fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-4/assignment-4.md

 - Visualizations:
     - Excellent (A): well-rounded and thoughtful visualizations, clear description.
     - Good (B): good description of the visualizations but could be more detailed.
     - Poor (C): missing or incomplete descriptions and / or visualizations.

+- Presentation:
+    - Excellent (A): clearly described the data and the path between sketches and visualizations, good discussion regarding design decisions.
+    - Good (B): good description of the data and visualizations, but could be more detailed.
+    - Poor (C): missing or incomplete descriptions and / or visualizations.

 Points will be deducted if your visualizations suffer from errors or broken features, overly simplistic designs, incomplete write-up.